-Whenever any Disciplinary Tribunal makes an Order under this Bye-Law 6 it shall, subject to Bye-Laws 6.47.3 and 6.47.4 cause its findings and Order to be published as soon as practicable in such manner as it thinks fit, and in accordance with the publication policy approved by Council, Companies (Statutory Audits) Act 2018 and Article 30 of EU Directive 2006/43/EC (as amended), provided that if the Disciplinary Tribunal has ordered that no further action to be taken on the Formal Complaint, the findings and Order shall not be published unless the Respondent so requests.
+Whenever any Disciplinary Tribunal makes an Order under this Bye-Law 6 it shall, subject to Bye-Laws 6.47.3 and 6.47.4 cause its findings and Order to be published as soon as practicable in such manner as it thinks fit, and in accordance with S.I.No.312 of 2016, provided that if the Disciplinary Tribunal has ordered that no further action to be taken on the Formal Complaint, the findings and Order shall not be published unless the Respondent so requests.

-The Appeal Tribunal shall, likewise, cause any findings and Order made by it to be published as soon as practicable in such manner as it thinks fit, and in accordance with the publication policy approved by Council and Companies (Statutory Audits) Act 2018 and Article 30 of EU Directive 2006/43/EC (as amended), provided that if the Appeal Tribunal has ordered that no further action be taken on the Formal Complaint the findings and Order shall not be published unless the Respondent or Appellant so requests.
+The Appeal Tribunal shall, likewise, cause any findings and Order made by it to be published as soon as practicable in such manner as it thinks fit, and in accordance with S.I.No.312 of 2016 provided that if the Appeal Tribunal has ordered that no further action be taken on the Formal Complaint the findings and Order shall not be published unless the Respondent or Appellant so requests.

-Subject to the provision of the Companies (Statutory Audits) Act 2018 and Article 30 of EU Directive 2006/43/EC (as amended), in relation to each publication of a finding and Order of a Disciplinary Tribunal or an Appeal Tribunal it shall be at the discretion of the Tribunal to determine whether the name of the Respondent or Appellant shall be published.
+In relation to every publication of a finding and Order of a Disciplinary Tribunal or an Appeal Tribunal it shall be entirely at the discretion of the Tribunal to determine whether the name of the Respondent or Appellant shall be published.
+In any event, where the Complaint giving rise to the Formal Complaint or Appeal, as the case may be, was investigated by a Special Investigator the name of the Respondent or the Appellant shall be published.